 Contact your doctor's office.
 Tell them what you need.
 If you are a student, your school or university should have a copy of your immunization record.
 If you do not have a doctor, please contact the Health Department in the county where you are a resident.

 It is a skin test that checks for exposure to tuberculosis (TB).
 It involves a small injection into the top layer of skin on your forearm.
 Volunteers complete the TB testing free of charge at Cook Children's, after completing orientations.
 You can get the test from your doctor, health department, etc, but you will be responsible for the cost.
-The TB test is an annual requirement for volunteers.
+The TB skin test is required once when you onboard as a new volunteer.
+After that, a yearly TB form will need to be completed but no additional injections.

 Yes.
 All volunteers and staff are required to have an annual flu vaccination.
 It is free of charge for volunteers at Cook Children's.
 If you have it done somewhere else, you will just need to show proof to our Occupational Health Clinic.

 Contact Cook Children's Occupational Health Services, 682-885-3837.

 We do not accept court ordered community service.
 You may contact Volunteer Now, www.vcnt.org for a list of agencies that do.

 As a pediatric medical facility, we work with a very vulnerable population.
 We want to be sure that children and families are safe while in our care and that staff and volunteers are working in a secure environment.
 We do not include a credit check as part of the background check.